Final-Project-RecipeRescue/Server/README.md

     recipe_name: Name of the recipe. : string
     ingredients: List of ingredients in the recipe, each represented by an IngredientBoundary object. : [IngredientBoundary]
-    image_url: URL of the image associated with the recipe. : string
+    image_url: URL of the image associated with the recipe. : string sumGasPollution : Dict of gas that would emmitin if the ingredients throws

 recipe_instructionsBoundary